b-s101/php-sms-gateway/README.md

 but I'm on a good way.

 I'd highly appreciate any contributions.
 If you want to take part in developing just drop an email to smsgateway@bs101.de.

+You may also check my blog over at http://www.bs101.de for anything related to this project.
+Don't wonder about the blog being in german - everthing related to this project will be written in english.